 - ½ teaspoon Ground Pepper

-- 2 tablespoon Dill
+- 2 Tablespoon Dill

 - 1 Scallion, finely sliced

-- 1 tbsp Extra Virgin Olive Oil
+- 1 Tablespoon Extra Virgin Olive Oil

 Instructions